Intellectual/Developmental Disabilities Case Management

 In Central Indiana, CICOA is now part of that team, having been approved by the state in 2020 to add case management for those with intellectual/developmental disabilities through the Community Integration and Habilitation (CIH) Waiver and Family Supports Waiver (FSW).

-What that means for you is that our friendly and professional Flourish Care Management staff, recognized as achieving the highest standards in case management for long-term services and supports by the National Committee for Quality Assurance (NCQA), now stands ready to assist you and your loved one with an intellectual/developmental disability.
+What that means for you is that our friendly and professional Flourish Case Management staff, recognized as achieving the highest standards in case management for long-term services and supports by the National Committee for Quality Assurance (NCQA), now stands ready to assist you and your loved one with an intellectual/developmental disability.

 With 40-plus years of care management experience with the Aged & Disabled Waiver, Traumatic Brain Injury Waiver, CHOICE and Social Services Block Grant/Title III services, we are eager to provide the same wrap-around support you and your loved one need across the life span, regardless of funding source.
 We also bring the strength and expertise of our certified Aging & Disability Resource Center to connect you to additional available community supports and services.